-PREREQUISITE: SLPT L3 or teacher permission

-One year may count toward four-year college requirement.
+OPEN TO: 9, 10, 11, 12 Full Year Course PREREQUISITE: WELPA L3 or teacher permission One year may count toward four-year college requirement.
+Does not satisfy NCAA requirements.

-This course is for students who have more advanced English skills.
+This course is for stu dents who have more advanced English skills.
 Students will continue to work on pronunciation and comprehension skills; and work on vocabulary and grammar development.
 Students will read literature, and write in a variety of formats.